c-sefkin/code-review/README.md

 ##Code Challenge##

-This webpage is meant to fulfill the requirements of an code challenge assignment.
+This webpage is meant to fulfill the requirements of a code challenge assignment.

 ### Description ###